Membership

 How do I put money in the credit union?

-Deposits to your accounts may be made by U.S. Mail, over the counter, and direct deposit.
-We can also take check deposit through the mobile app.
+Deposits to your accounts may be made by U.S. Mail, over the counter, direct deposit, mobile app, visit a Shared Branching location, and external transfer.

 How do I make a withdrawal?

-Either stop by the credit union, phone in a withdrawal to be mailed, or request a check to be mailed from the Home Banking platform.
+Stop by the credit union, phone in a withdrawal to be mailed, request a check to be mailed from the Home Banking platform, or visit a Shared Branching location.

 How are dividends paid and calculated?